-As part of the contract to sell a surplus site at Stompond Lane the Council is committed to exercising a 'call and put option' within the Agreement to acquire a 500 square metre children's nursery to enable the shell and core of the building to be completed by the developer.
-The Council has budgeted £1.774m to purchase the property on completion, inclusive of stamp duty and other fees and costs.
+As part of the contract to sell a surplus site at Stompond Lane the Council was committed to exercising a 'call and put option' within the Agreement to acquire a 500 square metre children's nursery to enable the shell and core of the building to be completed by the developer.
+During 2019/20, the Council purchased the nursery at a cost of £1.78m including stamp duty and other fees and costs.